Types of computer monitors | What is a monitor and its functions explainer

 In this setup, the diodes are placed evenly across the entire screen.
 It uses the concept of the local dimming feature.

-In local dimming feature image can have both higher contrast pixels and very dark pixels contrast simultaneously.
+In the local dimming feature, images can have both higher contrast pixels and very dark pixels contrast simultaneously.

 Consequently, we have images of higher picture quality.